-The four core elements of the training program, which are similar for both pre-doctoral and post-doctoral trainees, are:
+The four core elements of the training program, similar for both pre-doctoral and post-doctoral trainees, are:

 - Didactic course work in epidemiology, including specific course work in cardiovascular disease epidemiology:

-- Participation in weekly cardiovascular epidemiology journal club, three seminar series, and a research in progress meeting;
+- Participate in weekly cardiovascular epidemiology journal club, three seminar series, and a research in progress meeting;

-- Analysis of an existing cardiovascular disease epidemiology data set (normally started during the first year of training, to be submitted for publication in the second year);
+- Conduct analysis of an existing cardiovascular disease epidemiology data set (normally started during the first year of training, to be submitted for publication in the second year);

 Areas of special emphasis: